olejos777/todolist/README.md

 # todolist

-1. npm install - install all packages configured in package.json
+1. `npm install` - install all packages configured in package.json
-2. npm start - inits "webpack-dev-server --mode development --open --hot", (developer's version of the application)
+2. `npm start` - inits "webpack-dev-server --mode development --open --hot", (developer's version of the application)
-3. npm run build - inits "webpack --mode production" (production version of the application (stable)) - all the styles will be created in /dist/styles_bundle_main.css.
+3. `npm run build - inits "webpack --mode production"` (production version of the application (stable)) - all the styles will be created in `/dist/styles_bundle_main.css`.
-4. npm install --save prop-types - package that allows to define type of props in each component (class and function component)
+4. `npm install --save prop-types` - package that allows to define type of props in each component (class and function component)
-5. npm install --save react-html-parser - allows to display text instead of HTML code in JSX objects
+5. `npm install --save react-html-parser` - allows to display text instead of HTML code in JSX objects
-6. npm install -D eslint - ESLint is a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code
+6. `npm install -D eslint` - ESLint is a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code
-7. npm install -D eslint-plugin-react - React specific linting rules for ESLint
+7. `npm install -D eslint-plugin-react` - React specific linting rules for ESLint
-8. npm install -D babel-eslint - babel-eslint allows you to lint ALL valid Babel code with the fantastic ESLint.
+8. `npm install -D babel-eslint` - babel-eslint allows you to lint ALL valid Babel code with the fantastic ESLint.
 + in .eslintrc.json (in main folder of project) add:
 ```json
         {